PanosEconomou/notes/Analysis/Distributions.md

 # Distributions

 Formal distributions are such cool concepts in physics and we use them all the time!
-They are a way to generalize functions over some spaces but their genious is that so much of their properties are defined even better than most functions.
+They are a way to generalize functions over some spaces but their genius is that so much of their properties are defined even better than most functions.
 For example all their derivatives exist, their Fourier transform exists, every linear PDE has a fundamental solution given by a distribution and that barely scratches the surface.

 In here we will talk about distributions in a general sense such that we can build up to describing quantum fields in QFT.